DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 ## Use Absolute Path

 so that we don't need to worry about the path when we copy the import statement to another file or when we move file.

+## Don't Include File Extension when Importing

+This allow us to freely change the file extension without breaking the import

 ## Minimal Cases for "default"